Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 So, you’ve taken your Golden Retriever to the vet and have been given the okay to proceed.
 You’re eager to start running with your dog, but you’re unsure how to start running with your Golden Retriever.

-Always watch your Golden Retriever, regardless of the distance being run, to see how the dog is adapting.
+Always watch your Golden Retriever, regardless of the distance being run, to see how the dog adapts.
 Only when your dog has easily adjusted to a certain distance is it safe to increase mileage.

 While running, listen to your dog for signs of labored breathing or excessive panting.
 If you hear anything concerning, stop immediately or walk until the dog recovers.

 One of the best ways to begin a running program is to alternate walking with running.
-It eases the dog into running for longer distances while allowing you to assess how your Golden Retriever is handling the increased mileage.
+It eases the dog into running for longer distances while allowing you to assess how your Golden Retriever handles the increased mileage.